victordibia/handtrack.js/reactdemo/devpost.md

 ## How we built it

-Handtrack.js frames the task of detecting/tracking hands as an object detection problem (for a given image, predict a the bounding box location of objects and their class names).
+Handtrack.js frames the task of detecting/tracking hands as an object detection problem (for a given image, predict the bounding box location of objects and their class names).
 Consequently, object detection models are explored in solving the task.
 The high level overview of the process is structured as follows:

-- Data Collection: Processes for data collection and annotation.
+- **Data Collection and Annotation**: The goal here was to collect data that supports a set of hand pose requirements (defined above).
+In addition, there was a focus on collecting data that mirrors the envisioned use case scenario (user facing a webcam under varied lighting conditions).
-- Model Training: Pipeline for training a set of object detection model architectures (e.g. ).
+- **Model Training**: Pipeline for training a set of object detection model architectures ( ssdMobileNet320fpnlite, ssdMobileNet640fipnlite, efficientdet512d0, and CenterNetMobileNet512).
+The Tensorflow Object Detection API was used to bootstrap these experiments, starting with pretrained model check points which were then finetuned on our custom data.

-- Model Evaluation: Pipeline for comparatively evaluating all of the trained model architectures
+- **Model Evaluation**: Pipeline for comparatively evaluating all of the trained model architectures on a test subset of the annotated data.

-- Model Export: Pipeline to export each model first export the trained model checkpoints to the Tensorflow Saved Model Format (Python) and then to quantize the models and export to  Tensorflow.js web model format.
+- **Model Export**: Multi stage pipeline to export each trained model.
+First export the trained model checkpoints to the Tensorflow Saved Model Format (Python) and then to quantize the models and export to  Tensorflow.js web model format.
-- Library Design, Testing: The model is rolled into a javascript library which is bundled using parcel.js.
+- **Library Design, Testing**: The web models are rolled into a javascript library which is bundled using parcel.js (hosted on [npm](https://www.npmjs.com/package/handtrackjs) and served over a cdn).
 A set of tests and [demos](https://victordibia.com/handtrack.js/#/) are then used to rigorously test out the capabilities of library.

 ## Challenges we ran into

 ## Accomplishments that we're proud of

-- Solving Tensorflow API versionissues required to successfully convert object detection models from checkpoints to javascript web model format.
+- Solving Tensorflow API version issues required to successfully convert object detection models from checkpoints to javascript web model format.
 - Creating an automated pipeline to enable low touch model retraining.
     - New videos are added to a storage bucket
     - Train sample generator.
 Converts videos into videos at 2 frames per second.